trussworks/Engineering-Playbook/documentation/adr.md

 Some command line tools are available that you may find useful for managing (m)ADRs in your project:

-- [adr-log](https://adr.github.io/adr-log/): Generates a architectural decision log out of mADRs.
+- [adr-log](https://adr.github.io/adr-log/): Generates an architectural decision log out of mADRs.
+- [log4brains](https://github.com/thomvaill/log4brains): Log ADRs right from
+  your IDE and publish them automatically as a static website

 ## See also